 Her stool had formation, but the consistency was still not as it should be.
 This told me one thing, it’s definitely her diet.
 After about 2 more weeks, Boo’s stool became like water.
 It had absolutely no consistency at all.
 I once again approached my neighbor and advised her that it’s critical that she get Boo’s diet in order and the only way to do this is to change her diet completely.
 This includes all snacks and treats.

-For dogs like this, I always recommend a grain free dog food including more quality meat protein.
+For dogs like this, I always recommend a grain free dog food including more quality meat protein, preferably raw.
 I HIGHLY recommend adding both good bacteria and enzymes daily.
 Often times dog owners will discontinue both of these products and the problem quickly reoccurs.
 I suggest keeping dogs on a good probiotic for life.
 You can eliminate having to add the supplements separately by feeding a good multi-vitamin that includes these (as recommended below).
 However, DO NOT rely on DOG FOODS that say they are included.
 Your dog needs much more than this.

 The Power of Food Backed Up by Supplements

-In just one day, Boo’s stool had completely changed from soup to a harder consistency and it has pretty much remained that way.
+In just one day, Boo’s stool had completely changed from soup to an at least formed consistency and it has pretty much remained that way.
 Keep in mind that it’s typically recommended that you switch dog food’s slowly to adjust the dog to the new food.
 However, since Boo’s stool was already a mess, it didn’t matter.

 Update 7/18/15: I finally talked Boo’s owner into adding raw to Boo’s daily diet.
 Boo absolutely LOVES it, and, her stool is now not only formed, but firm.
 Daily she eats prepared raw, Grandma Lucy’s and Carna4 dry.
 She is now receiving what her body needs to maintain a healthy digestive system and it shows not only in her stool everyday, but in her personality.
 She is frisky, playful and more energetic than I’ve seen her in a long time.
 She couldn’t be happier.